Biden tries COVID cajoling, avoids new decrees that divide

 Yet his administration has not changed the definition of “fully vaccinated” from two shots of the Pfizer or Moderna vaccines to three, as some public health experts have urged.
 With Johnson & Johnson’s single dose vaccine, a booster is also recommended.

-“People with booster shots are highly protected,” he said.
-“Join them.
-Join us.”
+And Wednesday night, Rep. Jim Clyburn, D-S.C., a close ally of Biden, announced he has tested positive with a breakthrough infection but has no symptoms.
+Still, his brush with COVID-19 meant he had to miss his granddaughter’s wedding.

+“America is in a new phase of this pandemic,” Clyburn, who is fully vaccinated and boosted, said in a statement.
+“No one is immune to this virus.
+I urge anyone who has not done so to get their vaccines and boosters.”

-AP writers Robert Gillies in Toronto and Thomas Adamson in Paris contributed.
+Associated Press writers Robert Gillies in Toronto and Thomas Adamson in Paris contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.